 If you’ve ever tried to learn a new language, you know it’s a lot easier when you have someone you can talk to in that language.

-So Duolingo joined the chatbot revolution.
+So Duolingo joined the revolution, by building a chatbot app.

 Duolingo can connect you to other users learning the same language, so you can have brief conversations and play fun games together.